Prepare for module enrolment

 HIST1050 is offered by the School of History and is a level 1 module.

-Normally students study modules that are at the same level of study, so a first year student would normally only study modules where the first number in the module code is 1.
+Normally students study modules that are at their level, so a first year student would normally only study modules where the first number in the module code is 1.

 Module credits